intelfy/granterstellar/docs/Granterstellar_ Technical Specification & Architec....md

 ### **Architectural Vision: Monolith with Service Separation**

 The chosen architectural vision for Granterstellar is a containerized monolith.
 This approach is optimal for a project that prioritizes self-hosting and full data control.
 Unlike a complex microservices architecture, a monolith simplifies deployment, management, and debugging, as all core services and business logic reside within a single codebase.
 The user has specified that the application itself will not be distributed or open source but will be deployed as a SaaS solution on self-hosted servers.
 The use of Docker and Docker Compose is therefore purely for internal development and operational efficiency, standardizing the environment and simplifying the deployment process on our Linux servers.
 The system will be composed of two primary, independently developed components.
 The backend, built with the Django framework, will serve as the central API layer.
 It will handle all critical business logic, including user authentication, data persistence, and communication with third-party services.
 The frontend, a single-page application (SPA) developed with React, will consume these APIs to provide a rich, interactive user interface.
 This separation of concerns ensures that the user interface can evolve and scale independently from the server-side logic, without the complexity of a fully distributed system.
 The communication between the two layers will be handled via a RESTful API, providing a clean contract that facilitates parallel development and a more maintainable codebase.
-An NGINX reverse proxy will act as the entry point, routing requests to the appropriate Docker containers, which enhances security and simplifies container management.
+In deployment, Coolify manages a Traefik reverse proxy as the entry point, routing requests to the appropriate containers and handling TLS certificates; locally, Docker Compose can be used without an explicit proxy service.

 ### **Technology Stack Summary**